 You can use your Crockpot Express, IP or make as a Ninja Foodi recipe too.
 All electric machines like this basically work the same.
 Choose dried beans or canned for this one, only difference is the cook time but both are fast.

 I used dry beans that were cooked to tender perfection in an hour.
 Grabbed some fresh kale from the produce department and I was ready.
-It was a bite of comfort food that we’ll make over and over again
+It was a bite of comfort food that we’ll make over and over again.
+This is how I make Instant Pot soup recipes in a fraction of the time.

-Of course you can used canned beans instead but I personally think it’s pretty cool to go from hard as a rock to tender perfectly cooked bites in really no time at all.
-NO soaking required anymore if you have this fancy multi cooker. 😉
+Yes, you could start with canned beans instead but I personally think it’s pretty cool to go from hard as a rock to tender perfectly cooked bites in really no time at all.
+If you decided to start with cans you would just start at step 2 instead.

 Ingredient Notes

-- Crushed tomatoes canned are easy to find at the store.
+You want to add some Crushed tomatoes, canned are easy to find at the store.
 It creates a bit of texture with a rich sauce

 - Onions should be diced fine, either white or yellow are best